dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 ### Designing a Global Microsoft home page

 This mock up of the Microsoft Saudi Arabia web site illustrates the globalization features provided for RightToLeft languages.
-Languages such as Hebrew and Arabic have a right-to-left reading order so the layout of [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] must often be laid out quite differently than it would be in left-to-right languages such as English.
+Languages such as Hebrew and Arabic have a right-to-left reading order so the layout of UI must often be laid out quite differently than it would be in left-to-right languages such as English.
 Localizing from a left-to-right language to a right-to-left language or vice versa can be quite challenging. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] has been designed to make such localizations much easier.

 **FlowDirection**